Ma-Marcinowski/Identificational-Model/README.md

   * 1.1.2.
 However:

-    * Batch normalization layers are added among the convolutional and dese layers;
+    * Batch normalization layers are added among the convolutional and dense layers;

     * Dilation of 2 is utilized at convolutional layers;

     * Global Average Pooling layer is applied instead of the last max-pooling layer;

-    * Dropout layers are supercedeing all dense layers;
+    * Dropout layers are superseding all dense layers;

     * The last dense layer has 27 neurons.